Halloween advice for residents

 - Only go to houses where you or your friends know the residents and let them know what time you plan to call.

-- Do not knock on doors where there is a sign saying “Do not disturb” or “Sorry no trick or treat”.
+- Don't knock on doors where there is a sign saying “Do not disturb” or “Sorry no trick or treat”.

 - Don’t behave in a way that could get you in trouble with the Police – such as throwing eggs or flour, or setting off fireworks in a public place.

-- If you are under 18, you will be breaking the law if you buy fireworks or carry them in the street or park.
+- If you're under 18, you'll be breaking the law if you buy fireworks or carry them in the street or park.

 - Never throw fireworks or put them in your pocket – you could hurt yourself or someone else.